 Apparel Design and Development, B.S.: 4-year sequence

-The Apparel Design and Development program prepares students for the creative and technical global sewn products industry.
+The Apparel Design and Development program prepares students for the technical global sewn products industry.
 Students will experience hands-on skill development in all ready-to-wear categories including sportswear, knitwear, safety & technical products and special occasion.

-The program offers coursework in garment construction, pattern development, sketching, design, critical thinking, quality analysis, production processes, color and print development and computer aided design and manufacturing technologies.
+The program offers coursework in garment construction, pattern development, sketching, technical design, critical thinking, quality analysis, production processes, color and print development, and computer aided design and manufacturing technologies.
 Semester-long study abroad opportunities are also available to students at London College of Fashion, AIU London and Lorenzo De Medici in Florence Italy.